lingyanruan/LaKDNet/README.md

 [![paper](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2302.02234) [Come soon!]

 ## Notes: Code and Weight will be announced in few weeks.
-We have the updated version, will be announced soon.
+We have the updated version regarding the performance and its ERF analysis.
+Thanks for your Interest.

 ## Effective Receptive Field Analysis